feathersjs-ecosystem/feathers-vuex/docs/index.md

 - title: Simplified Auth & Services
   details: Includes service and auth plugins powered by Vuex.
 All plugins can be easily customized to fit your app.
 Fully flexible.
 - title: Best Practices, Baked In
-  details: Common Redux patterns come included.
-Fall-through cache comes standard.
-Query the vuex store like a database.
+  details: Vue Composition API 😎 Common Redux patterns included.
+Fall-through cache by default.
+Query the Vuex store like a database.
 footer: MIT Licensed | Copyright © 2017-present Marshall Thompson
 ---